 Mr. Bilsborrow represents victims of environmental contamination, toxic exposure, and defective products in complex litigation nationwide.
 Mr. Bilsborrow also represents farmers whose crops have been damaged by defective herbicides and other chemical applications, as well as clients who have developed diseases from their exposure to toxic pesticides.

 Prior to joining Weitz & Luxenberg, Mr. Bilsborrow worked as a law clerk for Hon.
-D. Brooks Smith of the U.S. Third Circuit Court of Appeals.
-Before that, he clerked for Hon.
+D. Brooks Smith of the U.S. Third Circuit Court of Appeals and Hon.
 Christopher C. Conner of the U.S. District Court, Middle District of Pennsylvania.
+He belongs to several professional organizations, including the New York City Bar Association, the New York Federal Bar Council, the Fellows of the American Bar Association, and the American Association for Justice.

 ×